GregorD1A1/Weather-maps/README.md

 # Generacja_map_laczonych.py
-Script for few in one weather map fusion.
-It proper rotates and scale maps to match each other, after that extracts weather fronts from them and inserts it in different colors in fused map.
+Script for combining multiple weather maps: This script accurately rotates and scales various weather maps to ensure they match each other.
+Once aligned, it extracts the weather fronts from each map and inserts them into the composite map with distinct colors for easy interpretation.
 ![Image](Prezentacja/Laczenie.png)
 # Pomiar_odleglosci.py
-Script for approximated distance measurement in km at fused weather map.
-It's important to know that distance at image depends on longitude of place of measurement.
+Script for estimating distances in kilometers on combined weather maps: This script allows users to measure distances on the fused weather map, taking into account that the image's scale depends on the longitude of the location being measured.

 ![Image](Prezentacja/Pomiar_odleglosci.png)